 In case new migrations would be needed, please file a bug against the respective plugin.

 In place of using the systemd unit files provided in the systemd-setup section, you can run the commands yourself inside of a shell.
-This is fine for development but not recommended in production:
+This is fine for development but not recommended for production:

 Collect Static Media for live docs and browsable API: